 Ready to travel?

-When you touch-off your fare is automatically deducted from your card balance, and displayed along with your remaining balance.
+When you touch off, your fare is automatically deducted from your card balance.
+The card reader will display your fare, along with your remaining balance.

 Card reader sounds and lights

 The sound and lights will be different depending on your type of card.

 The card reader will give: